Page updated 6/28/2019

 Personal work experience and unique characteristics.
 For example you will be asked your likes and dislikes, whether you have experience in certain areas.
 You really can't prepare for this section, it's your personal profile and if you answer the questions honestly the Postal Service will be able to identify the job that is best suited to your characteristics.

 I suggest that you download the "Test 473 Orientation Guide for Major Entry-Level Jobs," Publication 60-A, direct from the U.S. Postal Service.
-Go to http://usps.com/employment to locate this publication and to access their exams schedules.
-It provides an overview of the new exam with instructions.
-Direct links to the Postal Service's online exam schedules are also available on our Resources page.
+Go to https://usps.com/employment to locate this publication.
+It provides an overview of the 473 exam with instructions.
 For a complete practice exam with guidance and ways to score higher on your test pick up a copy of Post Office Jobs.